Why, How and

 ARE sufficiently Google friendly are those first 10 Web

-pages that you see on Google's first page.
+pages that make up Google's results for that search.
 10 is only 1%

 If you want your best shot at